 2-B If you are interested in working only with children who are legally free for adoption, then you have two choices: you can be licensed for foster care or you can obtain your own home study that can be used to place children in your home without being licensed as a foster home first.
 If you choose not to be licensed as a foster family, then a positive home study is required BEFORE a child can be placed in your home.
 You may be referred to the home study project if you are interested in a specific child who is currently available for adoption, or you may hire a private home study writer to complete your home study.
 You will need to pay for that private home study yourself.
 If you adopt a child through OCS, you can have the cost of your home study reimbursed so keep your receipt.
 ACRF has a list of private home study writers you can request.
 When the home study is completed, give the final study to the OCS Permanency Planning Specialist in your area.

 For more information about children who are legally free for adoption in your area, contact your local OCS Regional Adoption Specialists:

 Northern Region/Fairbanks, 907-451-2650

 Step 3: Attend Training and Learn All You Can.
-All potential foster and adoptive families should attend training to understand the child protective system and the children in their home.
-Core Training for Resource Families is designed for both foster and adoptive parents and covers information about OCS, separation, grief and loss, visitation and birth families, positive parenting, and transitions back to birth parents.
+All potential foster and adoptive families should attend Core Training for Resource Families .
+This training covers information about OCS, separation, grief and loss, visitation and birth families, positive parenting, and transitions back to birth parents.
 Core Training meets the training requirement for the first licensing year.
 Contact the Alaska Center for Resource Families for information of class schedules, self study and web based versions.